Chong-Smith/CustomScript/README.md

  6. Array subscript overflow is not supported (compilation phase) ；
  7. Except for 0 check (compilation phase) is not supported ；

-contact：
-If you need to contact me, please send a message to my email: 1903779819@qq.com ;